FOSSA supports Python projects through

 Complex Builds Supported

-For complex Python builds that rely on custom tooling, scripts or virtual env, Provided Builds is the ideal integration path.
+For complex Python builds that rely on custom tooling, scripts or virtual env, CI/CD Scanning is the ideal integration path.

 You can configure FOSSA to fetch dependencies from private PyPI registries published through tools like Artifactory or Sonatype Nexus.

 In order for FOSSA to reach private feeds, go to your Python Language Settings under Account Settings > Languages > Python and add your login credentials.

 Now you should be able to resolve private PyPI packages in FOSSA.

 FOSSA supports most standard ways Python packages can be included, ranging from packages on PyPI to packages stored in archives / VCS hosts.

 When possible, FOSSA will seek source code formats over binary/archive formats like